James Thomas Cain

 - IEEE Millennium Medal

-J. Thomas Cain, 1995, worked with many different companies such as GE, Westinghouse, and Bell Telephone Company.
+J. Thomas Cain, IEEE President, 1995, worked with many different companies such as GE, Westinghouse, and Bell Telephone Company.
 He later became a professor at the University of Pittsburgh.

 Dr. Cain has had an extraordinary impact on the quality of the practice of electrical and computer engineering through his contributions and leadership in engineering education.
 During his 41 years of service as a faculty member at the University of Pittsburgh and as a volunteer, Dr. Cain has had a major role in creating accreditation programs to establish standards in the U.S. and abroad.
 He led the effort to establish the Computing Sciences Accreditation Board (CSAB).
 CSAB later merged with ABET and there are now more than 250 accredited programs in the computing sciences.
 He also has worked to expand accreditation internationally, establishing a series of accreditation workshops in South America, Central America and Europe and helping to form the Instituto de Calidad y Acreditacion de Careeras Profesionales de Ingenieria y Tecnologia (ICACIT), the Peruvian accreditation body for engineering and technology programs and the National Board of Accreditation in India.